-Mission Rabies operates in Blantyre in Malawi - which has the highest reported number of child deaths from rabies in Africa.
-Over 99% of human rabies cases are caused by an infected dog bite.
-Before Mission Rabies arrived, thousands of dogs were killed every year to prevent the disease spreading but this was hugely ineffective.
-Mission Rabies are showing that mass vaccination of dogs is not only more humane, but much more effective.
+Before Mission Rabies arrived, thousands of dogs were killed every year in an attempt to prevent the disease spreading but this was hugely ineffective.
+Mission Rabies are showing that mass vaccination of dogs is the way to eliminate the disease, as well as being more humane.